How to Create an Article Using the HubTool

 You can only feature one product per Amazon capsule.

-Before April 2013, it was possible to feature more products per capsule, however we reduced the limit to avoid unnecessary clutter being added to Hubs (to improve readers' experiences).
+Before April 2013, it was possible to feature more products per capsule, however we reduced the limit to avoid unnecessary clutter being added to articles (to improve readers' experiences).

 Should you edit an old Amazon Capsule listing more than one product, the number of product listings will automatically be reduced to one.
 Capsules left unedited will see no change in the number of products listed.